na-na-hi/renget/archive/scalylit.md

 ‎
 **The Deadlands** (2023-) by Skye Melki-Wegner Action-Adventure (xenofiction)
 Advertised as "Wings of Fire meets Jurassic Park", this 3 book series (as of writing this) follows an alternate timeline where dinosaurs evolved intelligence, forming their own kingdoms and waging wars.
-The series follows Eleri, the disgraced son of a prince, along with herbivorous exiles from both kingdoms uncovering a sinister plot.
+At the center of this is Eleri, the disgraced son of a prince, exiled along with several herbivores from the last two kingdoms to the eponymous deadlands, where they uncover a sinister plot.
 **Hunted**
 **ISBN-10** 1250827698
 **ISBN-13** 978-1250827692